 - Because the context of the channel use is connection to a gas meter, additional options become available for a logger to be used in that application... - The current meter reading can be taken and recorded in the logger as part of the setup of "meter readings" settings within IDT.
-It is linked to the flow channel. - The logger may offer the ability to regenerate meter pulses on an output channel.
+It is linked to the Uni-directional flow (Pulse input) channel. - The logger may offer the ability to regenerate meter pulses on an output channel.
 This allows the pulses to be passed to other instruments using a logger output interface.
 Enable this feature if required.